oarevalo/core/README.md

 What is It?
 -----------
 'Core' is a very lightweight and general purpose MVC framework for developing web applications in ColdFusion.
-Core is based on the MVC and Front Controller patterns and its goal is to be minimally intrusive and leverage pre-existing
+Core is based on the MVC and Front Controller patterns and its goal is to be minimally intrusive and leverage existing
 CFML constructs instead of providing too many features.